-Lauren Morgenroth is the Chief Operating Officer and runs TRiNDS daily operations and procedures.
+Lauren Morgenroth is the Chief Executive Officer and runs TRiNDS daily operations and procedures.
 She also oversees the Clinical Operation Solutions and team of Project Managers.
 Lauren has had a career in multicenter clinical trial operations for over 15 years.

 She joined the Cooperative International Neuromuscular Research Group (CINRG), an academic clinical trial consortium for which TRiNDS is now the official Coordinating Center, in 2004.
 At CINRG she initially functioned as a Project Manager and site monitor leading up to her position of Operations Manager for the entire network in 2011.
 Prior to joining CINRG, Lauren ran multicenter clinical trials for the International Center for Epilepsy at the University of Miami and Miami Veterans Affairs Healthcare System.
 Lauren has a master of science in genetic counseling from the University of Pittsburgh and bachelor of science in microbiology and immunology from the University of Miami.
 As a certified genetic counselor Lauren worked for several years at the University of Pittsburgh and Children’s Hospital of Pittsburgh of UPMC muscular dystrophy association clinics as their clinic genetic counselor.